upekshaip/tg-ytdlp-bot/README.md

 • Upload a cookie file to download private videos and playlists. \
 • Check or update your cookie file with **/check_cookie**, **/download_cookie**, **/save_as_cookie** and **/cookies_from_browser** commands. \
 • To clean your workspace on server from bad files (e.g. old cookies or media) use **/clean** command (might be helpfull for get rid of errors). \
-• See your usage statistics and logs by sending the **/usage** command.
+• See your usage statistics and logs by sending the **/usage** command. \
+• Control subtitle embedding with **/subs** command - enable or disable automatic subtitle burning into videos. \
+• Clear cached subtitle language data with **/uncache** command if you experience issues with subtitle detection.

 ---